AwesomePatrol/bb-match-history/assets/content/about.md

 ## Proof of Concept

-This is proof of concept match history for Biter Battles PvP scenario on Comfy's servers.
+This is a proof of concept match history for Biter Battles PvP scenario hosted on Raven's and Comfy's servers.

 It is subject to change at any time.
 Please contact me if you want to use API or host it yourself.
-It uses logs from Comfylatron posted to Discord channel.
+It uses logs from Comfylatron and factoriodiscordbot posted to Discord channel.

 ## Source code